onflow/freshmint/src/templates/README.md

 This command mints the NFTs declared in `nfts.csv`.
 Edit that file to add your own NFTs!

 Notes:

 - The metadata in the CSV is compatible with [OpenSea's NFT standard](https://docs.opensea.io/docs/metadata-standards).
-Freshmint does not enforce any standard metadata, but it is reccomended you consider using a standard format.
+Freshmint does not enforce any standard metadata, but it is recommended you consider using a standard format.

 - Only the **image** property is required, and it's value must be the name of a file in the **assets/images** directory of your project.

 ```sh
 fresh mint